 While my blog has distinct areas of focus and associated principles, I like to leave room for movie reviews.
 As stated in my bio, I have a love for Science Fiction and Super Hero movies going back to childhood.
-This review will thus focus on the Marvel Cinematic Universe’s (MCU) much anticipated Avengers: Infinity War Part One which assembles the majority of the Marvel Comics characters brought to life on the movie screen including: Iron Man, Captain America, Thor, the Hulk, Black Widow, Black Panther, and others.
+This review will thus focus on the Marvel Cinematic Universe’s (MCU) much anticipated Avengers: Infinity War which assembles the majority of the Marvel Comics characters brought to life on the movie screen including: Iron Man, Captain America, Thor, the Hulk, Black Widow, Black Panther, and others.
 The exceptions are Antman and Hawkeye which weren’t in Avengers: Infinity War Part One.

-I’m going to try to write this review up without any spoilers for anyone who hasn’t seen the Avengers Infinity War Part One yet, and I’ll facetiously start by telling James Cameron to eat his heart out.
+I’m going to try to write this review up without any spoilers for anyone who hasn’t seen the Avengers Infinity War Part yet, and I’ll facetiously start by telling James Cameron to eat his heart out.
 Leading up to the release of Avengers: Infinity War Part One, the legendary director of: The Terminator, Aliens, Titanic and Avatar, voiced his hope that movie goers eventually get ‘Avengers Fatigue’.
 I’m going to rebut Mr. Cameron by saying that I hope that we don’t get Avengers Fatigue.
 I’m personally having a lot of fun with the MCU’s movies, their characters, and the actors who are playing them – a run that I hope goes on for quite some time.

-Now in terms of Avengers: Infinity War Part One, after seeing it twice, I’m going to do something different and focus on the movie’s villain; Thanos played by Josh Brolin.
+Now in terms of Avengers: Infinity War Part, after seeing it twice, I’m going to do something different and focus on the movie’s villain; Thanos played by Josh Brolin.
 What’s fascinating about Thanos and pretty much all of the MCU’s villains is that they aren’t evil simply for the sake of being evil.
 There is a level of sophistication and complexity to all of them which just happen to make them the enemies of the protagonists.

 Similar to Killmonger in Black Panther, while we know Thanos’s quest to obtain all six of the “Infinity Stones” is what our heroes want to stop, in a way his motivations are noble and visionary.
 Talk show host Tommy Sotomayor actually pointed out that the “balance” Thanos is looking to achieve in the movie has real world implications – that is it’s speculated that world leaders and governments actually do ponder population density control – something that’s in a way very scary.